innovationOUtside/LLM-playground/to-play-with.md

 Microsoft guidance - LLM templating language https://github.com/microsoft/guidance

-- Simon Willison cli / command-linr LLM tools https://simonwillison.net/2023/May/18/cli-tools-for-llms/
+- Simon Willison cli / command-linr LLM tools https://simonwillison.net/2023/May/18/cli-tools-for-llms/ ( for improved usability, if this is a clixk app, see trogon tool for creating a textual UI around it https://github.com/Textualize/trogon )

 ## Generating Embeddings